danieljaime17/danieljaime17/README.md

 <h2 align="center"> Hi there 👋 My name is Fernando</h2>
 <p align="center">Welcome to my GitHub repository!

-🚗🤖 Automotive AI and Machine Learning Showcase 🤖🚗

-Explore my Automotive AI and Machine Learning Showcase, where I showcase cutting-edge applications of artificial intelligence (AI) and machine learning (ML) technologies in the automotive industry.
-From autonomous driving systems to predictive maintenance solutions, I'm dedicated to advancing the future of transportation through innovative AI and ML applications.

 ## 🚗 Automotive AI & Machine Learning Showcase